If you are interested in receiving Captain Mike’s Fishing Reports,

 about it.
 It’s Everywhere!

 You can even talk about it at work!
-In a way your getting paid to go
+In a way you're getting paid to go

 Sharing Stories and Experiences